Assertions

 ], User::create(123, 'milo', 'RandomPaSsWoRd'));

-Expect::type(MyIterator::class)->andCount(5); # we expect MyIterator and items count is 5
+Expect::type(MyIterator::class)->andCount(5); # we expect MyIterator and the number of elements is 5

-Or, we can write own assertion handlers.
+Alternatively, we can write our own assertion handlers.

 Expect::that(function ($value) {

-# return false if expectation fails
+# return false if the expectation fails

 });

-Failed Assertions Investigation
+Exploring Failed Assertions

 app/